-In the Trustee's opinion the REIT Manager - ICEA LION Asset Management Ltd- has managed the scheme in accordance with the provisions of the scheme documents, the Act and the REITs Regulations.
+In the Trustee's opinion the REIT Manager - ICEA LION Asset Management Ltd - has managed the scheme in accordance with the provisions of the scheme documents, the Act and the REITs Regulations.

-4. Comments by the Trustee on the REIT Manager's report, performance of the REIT Manager or of any other person or other material matter.
+4. Comments by the Trustee on the REIT Manager's report, performance of the REIT Manager or of any other person or other material matter

-Due to the business disruptions occasioned by the COVID-19 pandemic, businesses continued to have challenges even as the economy showed signs of recovery.
-As a result, the REIT's overall performance continues to feel the impact as highlighted in the unaudited financial report.
+Due to the economic challenges occasioned by the disruption in global supply chains, rising global food & energy prices, the business was affected to some extent.
+As a result, the REIT's overall performance continues to feel the impact as highlighted in the audited financial report.